hbmartin/CodeWeaver/codebase.md

 			return err
 		}

-		// Check if the file should be ignored relPath, _ := filepath.Rel(".", path)
+		// Check if the file should be processed relPath, _ := filepath.Rel(".", path)
-		if shouldIgnore(relPath, ignoreList) {
+		if !shouldProcess(relPath, ignoreList, includeList) {
 			if excludedPathsFile == "" {
 				fmt.Println(Red + "- " + path + Reset)
 			} else {